Apple Watch Series 11

 sleep tracking accuracy: 3.9, based on 14 reviews

-Sleep tracking is useful and often comfortable, but reviewers are split because Sleep Score can feel generous or less robust than rivals.
+Sleep tracking is useful and often accurate for duration and trends, but several reviewers thought Sleep Score could be overly generous or less holistic than Oura and other systems.

 • 3.8